w3c/tr-design/README.md

-# Welcome to the /TR design project!
+# Welcome to the W3C Technical Reports design project!

+The goal of this project is to provide a modern design to future technical reports published by the W3C.

 ## Principles